 You can buy vital wheat gluten at your local grocery store, often in the baking section, though occasionally it pops up near gluten-free sections (and the irony makes me laugh a little).
 Walmart does carry it, as well as Whole Foods, and nutritional supplement stores such as The Vitamin Shoppe.

 If you can’t find it in stores, you can buy Vital Wheat Gluten on Amazon.com for about $15 for a 4-pound bag (though that price is subject to change).
+I do earn a small commission for Amazon purchases as an Amazon associate, but don’t feel obligated to buy your gluten from the above affiliate link.

 Here’s How Much to Add

 I guess the variation depends on the baker’s preferences and budget.
-And since you can technically add vital wheat gluten to bread flours and bump the already-high protein content even higher, it really depends on what you’re looking for in the consistency of your bread.
+And since you can technically add vital wheat gluten to bread flours and bump the already-high protein content even higher, it depends on what you’re looking for in the consistency of your bread.

 If you truly love baking bread, you can just experiment with different amounts of wheat gluten to see how it changes your bread.
 Take notes of what you like and dislike, then go from there.